Oxford is committed to diversity, equity and inclusion in our organization and the community.

 This means that your best bet in relocating to downtown is through filling a current vacancy, or waiting until a space becomes available.
 The right commercial brokerage partner will be able to help you navigate downtown vacancies.
 Click here to contact Oxford Commercial.

-While we don’t want to discourage any business from moving to downtown Ann Arbor, we would like to bring up a logical alternative, that being, Ann Arbor’s south side.
+While we don’t want to discourage any business to move to downtown Ann Arbor, we would like to bring up a logical alternative, that being, Ann Arbor’s south side.
 Keep in mind that when we say “south side,” we’re generally referring to the area surrounding Briarwood Mall.

 The south side of Ann Arbor simply has more office space than that of downtown.
 And with buildings that are both newer and larger, build-outs and custom office solutions can be more easily accomplished, especially with the right real estate partner.
 Click here to contact Oxford Design/ Build.